Surfer SEO: The Ultimate AI Content Optimization Tool

 Core Tools That Matter Most

-Surfer includes several products, but not every feature matters equally for every workflow.
-In practice, most users will care most about the tools that help them plan topics, optimize drafts, audit old pages, and monitor whether visibility is improving over time.
+Surfer includes several tools, but not every feature matters equally for every team.
+In most real workflows, the most important functions are the ones that help users plan topics, edit drafts, audit old pages, and check whether content quality is improving over time.

 Content Editor and SERP-Based Recommendations